apiato/documentation/docs/features/profiler.md

 ### Configuration

-By default the profiler feature is turned off.
+By default, the profiler feature is turned off.
 To turn it on edit the `.env` file and set `DEBUGBAR_ENABLED=true`.

 To control and modify the profiler response, you need to edit this config file `app/Ship/Configs/debugbar.php`.